vince340/shrina-proxy/README.md

 http://localhost:3000/proxy?url=https://example.com/compressed-content
 ```

-If the server returns compressed content without correct headers, Shinra will:
+If the server returns compressed content without correct headers, Shrina will:
 1. Detect the compression format based on magic bytes
 2. Decompress the content using the appropriate algorithm
 3. Remove the content-encoding header from the response